 So, what’s the average cost to build a cabin?

 Currently, the national average is close to $153 per square foot.
 So, for a 400 SQ FT cabin, it gives you $61,200 (labor included).
 Doing some work on your own can reduce the cost a bit but there are a few things that may help even more than putting your sweat equity into the project.

-One of them would be using the standard building components like doors, windows, cabinetry, etc. that can save a lot of money instead of ordering more expensive custom ones.
+One of them would be using the standard building components like doors, windows, cabinetry, etc. which can save a lot of money instead of ordering more expensive custom ones.
 In addition to that, all standard cabinet sizes are either 24″, 30″, or 36″ wide.
 The reserved spaces for appliances are also of standard sizes.

-Keep in mind that the cost of the land, furniture, appliances, fixtures are normally excluded from the average cost per SQ FT.
+Keep in mind that the cost of the land, furniture, appliances, and fixtures are normally excluded from the average cost per SQ FT.